155601-Mikey/GitBoard/README.md

 Overview

-GitBoard is built with the aim of making GitHub exploration fast, easy, and enjoyable.
-With GitBoard, you can:
+GitSight is built with the aim of making GitHub exploration fast, easy, and enjoyable.
+With GitSight, you can:

 Search for GitHub repositories by keywords, language, stars, and more.